Three-coloring triangle-free graphs on surfaces V. Coloring planar graphs with distant anomalies: Previous results

+\begin{lemma} \mylabel{lem:aksionov} Let $G$ be a plane graph with at most one triangle, and let $C$ be either the null graph or a facial cycle of $G$ of length at most five.
+If $C$ has length five and $G$ contains a triangle $T$, also assume that $C$ and $T$ are edge-disjoint.
+Then every $3$-coloring of $C$ extends to a $3$-coloring of $G$. \end{lemma}

+We also need several results from previous papers of this series.
+Let $G$ be a graph and $C$ its subgraph.
+We say that $G$ is \emph{$C$-critical} if $G\neq C$ and for every proper subgraph $G'$ of $G$ that includes $C$, there exists a $3$-coloring of $C$ that extends to a $3$-coloring of $G'$, but does not extend to a $3$-coloring of $G$.
+The following claim is a special case of the general form of the main result of~\cite{trfree4} (Theorem~4.1).

-\begin{theorem} \mylabel{mainlemma} There exists an absolute constant $K$ with the following property.
-Let $G$ be a planar graph with no separating cycles of length at most four, let $C$ be a subgraph of $G$ such that $C$ is either the null graph or an induced facial cycle of $G$ of length at most five, and assume that there exists a $3$-coloring of $C$ that does not extend to a $3$-coloring of $G$, but extends to every proper subgraph of $G$ that includes $C$.
-Then $\sum|f|\le Kt$, where the summation is over all faces $f$ of $G$ of length at least five and $t$ is the number of triangles in $G$. \end{theorem}
+\begin{theorem}\mylabel{mainlemma} There exists an absolute constant $\eta$ with the following property.
+Let $G$ be a plane graph and $Z$ a (not necessarily connected) subgraph of $G$ such that all triangles and all separating $4$-cycles in $G$ are contained in $Z$.
+If $G$ is $Z$-critical, then $\sum|f|\le \eta|V(Z)|$, where the summation is over all faces $f$ of $G$ of length at least five. \end{theorem}

-While the idea behind our proof of Theorem~\ref{mainlemma} is fairly simple, the details are quite laborious.